edwardgunning/MANUSCRIPT-CLaRe/README.md

 <!-- ``` -->

 <!-- The file `session-info.txt` records the R session, loaded package versions, Python executable, Python package versions, system information, and Git commit used for the final reproducibility check. -->

+### Acknowledgement

+The author of the code in this repository is **Edward Gunning**.
+The author used ChatGPT (GPT-5.5 Thinking, OpenAI) for copy-editing, debugging/ troubleshooting and for helping improve documentation and reproducibility checks.
+The author reviewed and verified any generated outputs and takes full responsibility for the contents.